sanmue/arch-linux-installation-guide/README.md

-# Arch Linux Installation Guide - A Practical Example
+# Arch Linux Installation Help With Practical Examples

+## Preface

+The only source of truth for installation with current information is the [Arch Wiki installation guide](https://wiki.archlinux.org/title/Installation_guide).
+Any other guide, including this installation help, is generally considered obsolete and incomplete.

+This scribbling here may be helpful for some points where you might get stuck, even though the Acrch Wiki is very good.
+At least that was the case for me.
+And that's also the reason why I created this (mainly for myself), and to force myself to not just fly over it superficially, but to take a closer look and learn.

-## Intro
+## Description

-This Arch Linux installation guide may be seen as a practical example following the [Arch Wiki installation guide](https://wiki.archlinux.org/title/Installation_guide).
+This Arch Linux installation help may be seen as a practical example following the [Arch Wiki installation guide](https://wiki.archlinux.org/title/Installation_guide).

 Some examples of points covered in this guide: